Read Between The Lines: Client Body Language and Vocal Cues

-Therefore, when you’re with a client, hosting an online meeting or participating in a conference call, it’s advantageous to look out for non-verbal cues.
+Therefore, when you’re with a client, on a video conference or participating in a conference call, it’s advantageous to look out for non-verbal cues.
 If you pay attention to body language you’ll have the power to:

 - Detect boredom or frustration